ilibarra/wordle_solver/README.md

 4. Brute force mapping of best word matched similar to [Tyler Gaiel's implementation](https://medium.com/@tglaiel/the-mathematically-optimal-first-guess-in-wordle-cbcb03c19b0a) (*pending*).
 5. Discarding words submitted at previous days (only via scripts)

 I implemented this to test option *3. letter co-variation among positions*.
-Visually, this can be described by checking the low overlap of E at positions c.3 and c.4.
+Visually, this can be described by checking the low overlap of E at columns 4 and 5.
 This is an indicator that those two letters are not co-occurring together, and might be used simultaneously to guide the selection of the best next guess.
 For more details, see [mutual information](https://en.wikipedia.org/wiki/Mutual_information).

 Below, there is a simulation to test both 1, 2, and 3, with two public dictionaries.
 I am not sure which is the official dictionary that Wordle uses, but as the Linux one has more words I am using that one by default.
 - [Linux American English ~6,000 words](data/american-english).